lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/face_detection_tutorial/Readme.md

 # Key Concepts

-Before going into the samples in the tutorial steps, first we will go over some key concepts that will be covered.
+Before going into the samples in the tutorial steps, first we will go over some key concepts that will be covered in this tutorial.

 ## Intel OpenCV

 For the application that we will cover in Step 1, the OpenCV libraries included in the Intel CV SDK will be used.
 You may be wondering: Why is OpenCV included in the CV SDK along with the Inference Engine?
 The first big reason is: They are the fastest for Intel devices.
 The Intel libraries have been optimized to run on each Intel CPU, GPU, and Myriad device.
 It also helps that by including in the libraries in the CV SDK, you get the complete set of libraries and always get the necessary version.

 The second big reason: All the extensions and additional libraries that come with Intel’s OpenCV.
 One such library is the Photography Vision Library (PVL).
-PCL includes advanced implementations by Intel already optimized for power and performance on Intel devices to do face, blink, and smile detection along with recognizing faces.
+PVL includes advanced implementations by Intel already optimized for power and performance on Intel devices to do face, blink, and smile detection along with recognizing faces.

 More detail on the PVL library provided with Intel OpenCV may be found at:

 [https://software.intel.com/en-us/cvsdk-devguide-advanced-face-capabilities-in-intels-opencv](https://software.intel.com/en-us/cvsdk-devguide-advanced-face-capabilities-in-intels-opencv)

 ## Floating Point Precision

 Very briefly, floating point is a way to represent a wide range of real numbers with fraction within a fixed number of bits.
-The upside to floating point is that a much larger range of numbers can be represented by the fewer bits, while the downside is that some amount of precision may be lost.
+The upside to floating point is that a much larger range of numbers can be represented by fewer bits, while the downside is that some amount of precision may be lost.
 Here we we are talking about floating point being represented in either 32-bit, also referred to as "single-precision" and here we use “FP32”, or 16-bits, also referred to “half-precision” and here we use “FP16”.
 Without going down to the bit-level details, just from the number of bits we can presume that 32-bits can represent more numbers than 16-bits.

 The question now becomes: why does 32 vs 16 bits matter?
 First, because when a model’s IR is created using Intel’s Model Optimizer, it is told to target either FP16 or FP32.
 For our purposes we will assume the model will work well as intended within the number of bits available (there may be differences in output of course, which are assumed to be small enough to ignore).
 So now it comes down to what precision(s) are supported by the device that the model will be run on.
 The precisions that the CPU, GPU, and Myriad devices support is summarized in the table below: